 If we are lost for eternity, it will be because we have turned our backs on God's offer of mercy and have chosen to have our way in spite of all He has done for us to convince us of His love for us.
 Or we have been deceived into believing the lies Satan tells us (whispers in our ears) about God and His promises to us found in the Bible.
 We need to learn to take God at His Word as found in the Bible!
 That is what faith is all about.

-In September of 2012, I had a dream in which I was told to write a book.
+In September 2012, I had a dream in which I was told to write a book.
 At breakfast, my wife, Sherry, without knowing of my dream that night, told me she thought I should write a book.
 Happenstance?
 I did not think so, and I still do not.
 Jeremiah was also told to write a book.
-"The word that came to Jeremiah from the LORD, saying, Thus speaks the LORD God of Israel, saying, Write thee all the words that I have spoken unto thee in a book" (Jeremiah 30:1-2).
+"The word that came to Jeremiah from the LORD, saying, Thus speaks the LORD God of Israel, saying, Write thee all the words that I have spoken unto thee in a book" (Jer.
+30:1-2).

 I do not want any recognition; neither do I deserve any.
-I am just a tool in my Master's hands doing what it is that He has asked me to do.
-I am what I am because this is what God has made me to be after years of hewing, chiseling, squaring, and polishing by His Spirit.
-"So likewise you, when you shall have done all those things which are commanded you, say, We are unprofitable servants: we have done that which was our duty to do" (Luke 17:10).
+I am just a tool in my Master's hands doing what it is He has asked me to do.
+I am what I am because this is what God has made me to be after forty-nine years of hewing, chiseling, squaring, and polishing by His Spirit.
+"So likewise you, when you shall have done all those things which are commanded you, say, We are unprofitable servants: we have done that which was our duty to do" (Luke 17:10, emphasis added).

 We are told in 1 Corinthians 1:26-29 those whom God chooses and uses and why.
 “For you see your calling, brethren, how that not many wise men after the flesh, not many mighty, not many noble are called: but God has chosen the foolish things of the world to confound the wise: and God has chosen the weak things of the world to confound the things which are mighty; and base things of the world, and things which are despised, hath God chosen, yea, and things which are not, to bring to nought things that are: that no flesh should glory in His presence."

 That is what this book will do.
 It will “show us what shall happen . . . declare us things to come . . . show the things that are to come hereafter."
-And God did so nineteen hundred years ago, and twenty-five hundred years ago in the prophecies, He gave to John, who wrote the book of Revelation and to Daniel.
+And God did so nineteen hundred years ago, and twenty-five hundred years ago in the prophecies, He gave to John, who wrote the book of Revelation, and to Daniel.

-In Revelation 10:9-11, John “went unto the Angel, and said unto Him, Give me the little book [the Bible].
+In Revelation 10:9-11, John “went unto the Angel, and said unto Him, Give me the little book [the Holy Bible].
 And He said unto me, Take it, and eat it up [study it]; and it shall make thy belly bitter, but it shall be in thy mouth sweet as honey.
 And I took the little book out of the Angel’s hand, and ate it up; and it was in my mouth sweet as honey: and as soon as I had eaten it, my belly was bitter.
 And He said unto me, Thou must prophecy again before many peoples, and nations, and tongues, and kings” (emphasis added).